-If you read books on Coloured Pencil Techniques or follow discussions on Internet Forums, you may well see the problem of wax bloom mentioned and the different ways people work around it.
+After reading books on Coloured Pencil techniques or following discussions on Internet forums, you may see the problem of wax bloom mentioned and the different ways people work around it.

-The bloom forms a grey dusty coat over the surface of the wax pigment obscuring the image.
+You can see that the bloom has formed a grey, dusty coat over the surface of the wax pigment, obscuring the image.

 A small area on the right has been carefully wiped over with a dry cloth revealing the original strong colour beneath.

-This picture was worked on a rust coloured Colorfix paper (a sanded type of surface which holds a lot of media) and Prismacolor pencils.
+This picture was worked on a rust coloured Colorfix paper (a sanded surface which holds a lot of media) and Prismacolor pencils.
 The picture is approx 16ins x 20 ins.

-In the USA, Krylon manufacture a range of fixatives some of which are suitable for a final fix of the finished work and also contain UVA protective filters.
+In the USA, Krylon manufacture a range of fixatives some of which are suitable for a final fix of the finished work.
+They also contain UVA protective filters.

 As far as I know Krylon sprays are mainly available in the USA, though there are one or two retailers in London now reported to be holding stock.
 A search over the Internet may assist if you feel this type of spray is the only solution.

-One USA manufactured spray is imported into Europe though, and this is an environmentally friendly product called SpectraFix - made from milk casein and containing only alcohol and water as other content.
+One USA manufactured spray is imported into Europe though, and this is an environmentally friendly product called SpectraFix - made from milk casein and contains only alcohol and water as the other contents.

-The Fixative works over coloured pencil as a means of opening up a wax or oil saturated surface for further work and MAY well also provide a fixed surface to protect from bloom.
-I have no test information on bloom prevention with this product as at March 2012, but will post a further note here, if, and when, I know more.
+The Fixative works over coloured pencil as a means of opening up a wax or oil saturated surface for further work and MAY well also provide a fixed surface to protect from bloom but as it is manufactured as a pastel fixative there is no certainty of success.

 We do know that it does not appear to affect colours and it does not appear to dissolve the surface in any way.
 It does work as an intermediate spray.